Scattering Expansion for Localization in One Dimension

-We now summarize our results in more detail.
+A distinctive feature of localization in quantum walks is the prominent role of phase disorder.
+Modern experimental platforms allow a high degree of control over a spatially-varying phase which can be disordered~\cite{PeretsRealization2008,SchreiberDecoherence2011,CrespiAnderson2013,VatnikAnderson2017}.
+Localization in what is perhaps the simplest quantum walk -- a discrete-time quantum walk (DTQW) in one spatial dimension -- has been experimentally realized both for strong phase disorder~\cite{SchreiberDecoherence2011} and for a controllable range of phase disorder from weak to strong~\cite{VatnikAnderson2017}.
+However, existing analytical approaches seem to apply only in the limiting cases when phase disorder is either weak or strong~\cite{VakulchykAnderson2017,DerevyankoAnderson2018}.
+Furthermore, there are several phases that can appear in the quantum ``coin'' (see below) of a DTQW~\cite{ChandrashekarOptimizing2008,*ChandrashekarErratum2010,VakulchykAnderson2017}, and a localization calculation that allows them all to be disordered simultaneously seems to be lacking in the literature.

+In this Letter, we present a perturbative approach to localization in one spatial dimension.
+Our approach accesses the full range of phase disorder and clarifies the connection between localization and phase information more broadly.
+We use a general scattering setup~\cite{AndersonNew1980} that is applicable to DTWQs~\cite{TarasinskiScattering2014} and beyond.
+A central feature of our approach is the relation between the localization properties and the reflection phase of a disordered scattering region~\cite{AndersonNew1980,LambertPhase1982,LambertRandom1983}.
+(This phase has been measured in a DTQW experiment~\cite{BarkhofenMeasuring2017}.)
+We calculate the localization length and the probability distribution of the reflection phase, and we extend the scaling theory of localization~\cite{AbrahamsScaling1979} to include correlations between the reflection phase and the transmission coefficient.

+We now summarize our approach and results in more detail.
+We consider a disordered region consisting of many single-channel scatterers that are independently and identically disordered, and we expand in the magnitude of the reflection amplitude of any individual scatterer \footnote{As we comment on in the main body of this manuscript, some of the results of our expansion at leading order were obtained in an equivalent form by Schrader \textit{et al}.~\cite{SchraderPerturbative2004}.
+Also, in a more restricted setting, a scattering expansion similar to ours was done in~\cite{AsatryanSuppression2007} (see~\cite{GredeskulAnderson2012} for a review); however, this work has an uncontrolled aspect (c.f. the comment below Eq.
+2.19 in~\cite{GredeskulAnderson2012}) not present in our work.
+For further details, see~\cite{CulverScattering2024}.}.
 Our first main result is the expansion of the inverse localization length.
 We construct this expansion recursively and show that all orders depend only on local averages (that is, disorder averages over any single site).
-We present the first two non-vanishing orders explicitly, recovering at the leading order an equivalent formula derived by Schrader et al. \cite{SchraderPerturbative2004}.
-In the course of our calculation, we also obtain a recursive expansion of the probability distribution of the reflection phase, finding that it is generally uniform only at the zeroth order (again extending results from \cite{SchraderPerturbative2004}).
+We obtain a similar expansion of the probability distribution of the reflection phase, and indeed use this expansion in calculating the localization length.